Quick Summary

 - Do not collect a sample from a puppy that has recently nursed – the mother’s genetic material can rub off on the puppy’s mouth and contaminate the sample

 The ATP Binding Cassette Subfamily B Member 1 (ABCB1) gene, also known as the multidrug resistance (MDR1) gene, encodes for a drug transporter protein called P-glycoprotein (P-gp).
 This protein plays an important role in the blood-brain barrier, acting as a drug-transport pump that prevents certain drugs from accumulating in the brain.
-A 4-base pair deletion in the ABCB1 gene results in a defective P-gp transporter protein that is no longer able to remove these drugs from the central nervous system, resulting in abnormally high levels of the substances in the brain.
+A 4-base pair deletion in the ABCB1 gene results in a defective (nonfunctional) P-gp transporter protein that is no longer able to remove these drugs from the central nervous system, resulting in abnormally high levels of the substances in the brain.
 Dogs affected by multidrug sensitivity are, therefore, highly sensitive to certain drugs making them susceptible to neurotoxicity even when the drugs are administered at very low doses.
 Signs of neurotoxicity may include tremors, impaired coordination (i.e., ataxia), excess salivation, seizures, slow hear rate (i.e., bradycardia), dilated pupils and respiratory arrest.